Master's Degree Programme in Futures Studies

 - development and planning officer in public administration.

-Master of Arts degree provides eligibility for scientific postgraduate degree studies.
+Master of Social Sciences degree provides eligibility for scientific postgraduate degree studies.
 Postgraduate degrees are doctoral and licentiate degrees.
 Degrees can be completed at the University of Turku or the graduates may choose to apply to any other university in Finland or abroad.

 Together with the doctoral programmes, the Graduate School provides systematic and high-quality doctoral training.
 UTUGS aims to train highly qualified experts with the skills required for both professional career in research and other positions of expertise.